 Click HERE to save Dieting Harder for later.

-In The Gutsy Girl’s Bible: an approach to healing the gut, 3.0, it’s just 21 days of removing all the things to help you begin to find the answers you might have been seeking.
+A Gutsy Girl’s Bible: a 21-day approach to healing the gut is just 21 days of removing all the things to help you begin to find the answers you might have been seeking.

 It is not meant to be anything that carries out months and months.